akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice hesitated.
 Her throat was dry.
 She looked at Godfrey – at his quiet, watching face – then back at the King.

-“I would know,” she said, “whether I have a choice in this or if it is somewhich which must simply be.
+“I would know,” she said, “whether I have a choice in this or if it is something which must simply be.
 That is my ask.”

 The silence stretched.
 Harold spoke first, his head bowed.
 “I have failed to teach my daughter properly of such matters.
 I must give apology—”